alexeyza/startup-programming/resources/README.md

 - [Google Charts](https://developers.google.com/chart/) - Google chart tools are powerful, simple to use, and free.
 For example, it allows to dynamically generate QR codes.

+### Screen Recording

+These tools can help you create demo videos, and tutorial videos for your application.
+Use [this](https://www.youtube.com/watch?v=kRAO-gf67nM) for inspiration.

+**On Windows OS:**

+- [CamStudio](http://camstudio.org/) - can capture your screen (and audio) and record it
+- [VirtualDub](http://www.virtualdub.org/) - if you need to compress or edit the video

+**On Ubuntu:**

+- [RecordMyDesktop](http://recordmydesktop.sourceforge.net/about.php) - can capture your screen
+- [WinFF](http://winff.org/html_new/) - you can convert to other formats
+- [Avidemux](http://fixounet.free.fr/avidemux/) - if you need to edit or compress the video

 ### Useful Links and Tools

 - [Balsamiq](http://balsamiq.com/) - A web service (or desktop tool) for UI mockup sketching.
 - [Google API Explorer](http://code.google.com/apis/explorer/) - A quick and easy way to see all available API's provided by Google.
 - [Build Podcast](http://build-podcast.com/) - A cool podcast about technology tools for design and development (each episode covers a different tool).
 - [Sublime Text](http://www.sublimetext.com/) - A recommended IDE, especially for web developers.
 Other good options are [TextMate](http://macromates.com/) (only for Mac) or [Atom](https://atom.io/) by GitHub.
+- A badass list of [frontend development resources](https://gist.github.com/dypsilon/5819504).

 ### Web and Mobile Prototyping